Set up your sending domain for Adapty Mail

 - Apex domain: Submit your root domain (for example,

 yourapp.com), not a subdomain.
-Inputs likeapp.yourapp.comare rejected at validation. - Active NS records: The domain must resolve.
+Inputs likeapp.yourapp.comare rejected at validation.
+Adapty Mail creates the sending host as a subdomain of it. - Active NS records: The domain must resolve.
 Adapty Mail performs a DNS lookup during setup and refuses domains without valid NS records.

-- One domain per Adapty project: A domain can’t be shared across projects.
-If the domain is already registered to any project — yours or someone else’s — setup fails.
+- One project per domain: A domain can’t be shared across projects.
+If it’s already registered to any project — yours or someone else’s — setup fails.

 -